 .259

 .259

 8. The threshold used to distinguish between Type A and Type B programs was \$1,298,584.

+Findings Required to be Reported by Government Auditing Standards Einding

+9. The City qualified as a low-risk auditee?

 Summary Schedule of Prior Audit Findings Year Ended August 31, 2019